evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

 * **Inequality Notation:** $x \ge -3, x \neq 0$
 * **Interval Notation:** $[-3, 0) \cup (0, \infty)$
 * **Set Builder Notation:** $\{x \mid x \in \mathbb{R}, x \ge -3, x \neq 0\}$
 ---

 > [!abstract] Algebra Takeaway
 > In division, the "bad" values from the original denominator stay "bad" even if the denominator is flipped into the numerator.
 In your Obsidian vault, note that for $f/g$, the final domain is the intersection of the domains of $f$ and $g$, minus any values where the output of $g$ is zero.

+## 2026-March-10 - Using the Vertical Line Test (Precalculus - College Algebra 6) :